treder/MVPA-Light/README.md

 * `dval`: Average decision value for each class.

 Performance metrics can be selected in `mv_classify_across_time` and `mv_classify_timextime` by setting the `cfg.metric` field.

-#### Cross-validation

-To obtain a realistic estimate of classifier performance and control for overfitting, a classifier should be tested on an independent dataset that has not been used for training.
-In most neuroimaging experiments, there is only one dataset with a restricted number of trials. *K-fold cross-validation* makes efficient use of this data by splitting it into k different folds.
-In each iteration, one of the k folds is held out and used as test set, whereas all other folds are used for training.
-This is repeated until every fold has been used as test set once.
-See [[Lemm2011]](#Lemm2011) for a discussion of cross-validation and potential pitfalls.
-Cross-validation is controlled by the parameters `cfg.CV`, `cfg.K`, and `cfg.repeat`.

 ## Examples<a name="examples"></a>